 The Play Ball!
 Minnesota Coaches' Clinics are free for communities to host and are available through an application process.
 Funding for the Play Ball!
 Minnesota Coaches' Clinics is provided by the Twins Community Fund.

 The current clinic format, developed by Play Ball!
 Minnesota Ambassador Brian Raabe is designed to teach coaching techniques in all of the key aspects of the game.

-While it is not possible for every coach to know everything about the game, it is the responsibility of the coach to have general fundamental knowledge to be an effective teacher and mentor.
+The format includes instruction in hitting, baserunning, infield/outfield, pitching, catching and throwing as well as other general coaching hints to make you a better teacher.
 The clinic is divided into two 1.5 hour long sessions.
 The first session covers defensive techniques and the second session covers offensive techniques as well as tips and hints to improve your overall skills.
-The Twins provide all the instruction equipment needed; participants are asked to bring any materials they need to record notes.
-Clinics are typically scheduled on Saturday and Sunday mornings during the months of March through May.
+Clinics are free to attend and are open to any coaches.

 |Eyota, MN||March 21||1PM - 4PM||Dover-Eyota High School|

 |Soderville, MN||March 29||1PM - 4PM||Roosevelt Middle School|